akamai/cli-appsec/README.md

 * In order to use this capability, an API client needs to be setup.
 Detailed information is available here https://learn.akamai.com/en-us/learn_akamai/getting_started_with_akamai_developers/developer_tools/accountSwitch.html

 ## Overview
-The akamai appsec Kit is a set of =js libraries that wraps Akamai's {OPEN} APIs to help simplify protection to the properties delivered by Akamai.
+The akamai appsec Kit is a set of nodejs libraries that wraps Akamai's {OPEN} APIs to help simplify protection to the properties delivered by Akamai.
 This kit can be used [as a no-fuss command line utility](#akamai-appsec) to interact with the library.

 ```
 $ akamai appsec